-How to Get Maximum Efficiency in Shorter Run Orders?
+How to Achieve Maximum Efficiency for Shorter Run Orders?

-It is true that for short-run orders when the line reaches its pick performance, stitching get completed.
-When a factory compares the line performance of a short-run against a long-run order, it gets less efficiency.
+It is true that for short-run orders when the line reaches its pick performance, stitching of the order gets completed.
+When a factory compares the line performance of a short-run against a long-run order, the yield of short-run orders is less.

-Normally, on the first 1-3 days of production loading (depending on the style or production system), a line builds its performance day by day (learning curve) and line works at optimum efficiency level after the learning curve.
-If the line gets a long run order (that normally runs more than 15 days), the average efficiency of the order comes higher as after learning most of the days, the line works on the higher level.
+Normally, on the initial 1-3 days of production loading, (depending on the style or production system), a line builds its performance day by day (learning curve).
+The line works at an optimum efficiency level after the learning curve.
+If the same line gets a long-run order (that normally runs more than 15 days), the average efficiency of the order becomes higher.
+The reason is that the line works on a higher level after the learning curve most days.

-In this post, I have shared few tips that can be useful in achieving maximum efficiency in shorter run orders.
-Though these tips are applicable for long-run orders too to achieve better performance.
+In this post, I have shared a few tips that can be useful in achieving maximum efficiency for shorter-run orders.
+Although these tips are applicable for long-run orders too to achieve better performance.

-• By loading the new style back to back.
-This means when the previous style getting completed from the one operator, load the new style without waiting for completing style from all operations.
+• Plan for loading the new style back to back.
+This means when the previous style is completed by one operator, load the new style without waiting for the completion of the style from all operations.
+Your aim should be to reduce the learning curve for the new order.

 • Prepare the line layout and process workflow on paper in advance and follow that one during line set-up.